porterhau5/porterhau5.github.io/_projects/sleat.md

 Before performing analysis, logon events must first be collected from a Windows host.
 This can be done several ways:

 1. Using the included Powershell script, `sleat-collect.ps1`.
 This script will search the Security log on the local Windows host for Events with EventID 4624, pull specific fields (IP, Domain, Username, Workstation), sort and uniq the results, then write the output to a CSV file.
 2. Copying the raw Security log (Security.evtx) off the Windows host and parsing it locally.
 EVTX files are stored in a proprietary binary XML format, so parsing it requires outside help.
-A python tool called [python-evtx](https://github.com/williballenthin/python-evtx) works well for converting the binary data into an ASCII XML format.
+A python tool called <a href="https://github.com/williballenthin/python-evtx" target="_blank">python-evtx</a> works well for converting the binary data into an ASCII XML format.
 This dump of ASCII XML can then be parsed by `sleat-parse.py` to build a CSV file with the same fields produced by `sleat-collect.ps1`.

 The resultant CSV file is then passed to `sleat-analyze.rb` for analysis, along with two other files: